kwbock/clipster/README.md

 Restart your application and you should be able to access the engine at http://domain.tld/clipster

+### Upgrade Notes

+* v0.4.1 may break backwards compatibility due to some changes to the Clip model.
+It may be best to start with a fresh clips table with 0.4.1.

 ### Todos

 * Refactor Clips controller to be totally RESTful.